mhrashid/mhrashid.github.io/_posts/2016-11-26-print-QRcode-business-card.md

 The source for this code is [here](http://askubuntu.com/questions/30962/good-business-card-creation-software).

--  10upcard.pdf is the output pdf.
+-   The output pdf is 10upcard.pdf.
 Print it in Japanese business card paper.
-Set the printer in 'no scaling' and 'Auto center enabled'.
+Set the printer in "no scaling" and "Auto center enabled".
 -  I used Foxit PDF Reader since Adobe PDF Reader was not working well. doesn't work good.